HosamRashed/Sport_Facility_Booking_System/README.md

 - A web application dashboard for administrators and staff to manage facility information, time slots, and statistics.
 - A mobile application for students to book facilities, receive announcements, and manage bookings.

-## Problem Statement

-The existing manual booking process has limitations, including lack of visibility into facility availability, potential for double bookings, and inconvenience for both students and staff.
-This project aims to address these issues by developing a mobile application that provides a visible timetable of available slots, allowing students to book and manage facilities seamlessly.

 ## Objectives

 - Simplify and automate the MMU sports facility booking process.